My personal journey..

 Welcome!

-Beyond my passion for supporting families through their journey into parenthood, I love spending quality time with my own family and friends, enjoying a good glass of red, writing, soaking up time outdoors and sneaking in a hot yoga/pilates class when I can.
+Beyond my passion for supporting families through their transition into parenthood, I love spending quality time with my own family/friends, enjoying a good glass of red, walking and generally just being outdoors!

 I’m also a mum to two toddlers, so you’ll often find me chasing them around a local park or handing out yet another snack.
-They’ve already taught me so much - most of all, how to surrender to the beautiful chaos of motherhood.
+They’ve already taught me so much - most of all, how to surrender to the beautiful chaos of motherhood (or at least try).

-For the podcast lovers, you can actually catch detailed versions of my own birth stories on the amazing Australian Birth Stories podcast (episodes #296 and #439), but in a nutshell - I birthed through the public health system and was lucky enough to secure a spot in Midwifery Group Practice (MGP) for both my babies.
-And had the same incredible midwife both times.
+For the podcast lovers, you can hear more detailed versions of my own birth stories on the amazing Australian Birth Stories podcast (episodes #296 and #439).
+In short, I birthed through the public health system and was fortunate enough to be part of Midwifery Group Practice (MGP) for both pregnancies - with the same incredible midwife each time.

-She was a major inspiration behind my journey to becoming a doula, showing me the profound impact ONE person can have on your experience and the importance of continuity of care.
+She was a major inspiration behind my journey to becoming a doula, showing me the profound impact one consistent, supportive person can have on a woman’s birth experience, and the absolute importance of continuity of care.

-I dove deep into learning about birth with each baby, embracing the process and understanding the power of knowledge.
-It's a tool I'm committed to sharing with all my clients.
+With each pregnancy, I dove deeply into learning about birth - embracing the process and understanding the power of knowledge.
+It’s a tool I’m deeply committed to sharing with all of my clients.

-Despite having wonderful births, my postpartum journeys took different paths…
+Despite having two wonderful births, my postpartum journeys looked very different…

-My mission is to ensure you feel empowered, confident, supported and held through all stages of belly, birth and baby - because you absolutely deserve it.
+My mission is to ensure you feel educated, empowered, and held through every stage of the process - because you truly deserve nothing less.

 Much love,